ulfschneider/ulf.website/content/posts/2022-08-26-questions-for-new-team.md

 - How does the work of this team fit into biz direction?
 - Who is depending on our work and vice versa?

-I think Diana´s first remark could be a sub-topic of <q>Why do we exist?</q> and her second would go into <q>What are we planning to do?</q>
+I think Diana's first remark could be a sub-topic of <q>Why do we exist?</q> and her second would go into <q>What are we planning to do?</q>